Eseperio/yii2-usuario-old-fork/README.md

+> [!WARNING]
-> [!warn] This is an old fork i did not deleted to prevent dependants fail.
+> This is an old fork i did not deleted to prevent dependants fail.
 There should not be any dependant, but just in case, until july 1 2026 we are going to keep this here

 Yii 2 Usuario Extension
 =======================